lchen198/wypyplus/README.md

 * An [index page](http://127.0.0.1:8000/cgi-bin/wypyplus.py?p=All&q=f) to show all your files in sorted order.
 * AutoSave after 30 minutes of editing.
 * Display [AsciiMath](http://asciimath.org) notations.
+* Use @INCLUDE=WikiPage to include content from another page.

 <p align="center">
 <img src="example2.png">